eddieblu/startup/README.md

 - **HTML** - Uses correct HTML structure for the application.
 Two HTML pages (a login page and a gratitude feed page).
 - **CSS** - Establishes consistent styling across different screen sizes.
 Uses good whitespace, colour choice, and contrast.
-- **React** - Provides registration, login, daily gratitude posting (<150 chars), and showing others’ posts in real-time.
-A separate admin page or route allows only admins to reset other users’ passwords.
+- **React** - Provides registration, login, daily posting, showing the feed, and reacting to others’ posts in real-time.
+A separate admin route allows only admins to reset other users’ passwords.
 - **Service** - Backend service with endpoints for:
   - **/api/registration** (user registration)
   - **/api/login** (user authentication)
   - **/api/gratitude** (submitting and retrieving gratitude posts)
   - **/api/heart** (real-time reactions)
   - **/api/admin/reset** (admin-only password reset)
 - **DB/Login** - Stores user credentials, daily gratitude posts, and heart-react data.
 Includes secure password hashing.
 Users must be authenticated to post or react.
-Only admins can perform password resets.
+Automatically removes posts older than one day
 - **WebSocket** - Broadcasts new posts and heart-reacts instantly to all connected clients for real-time feed updates.